How to become a British Canoeing (BC) sea kayaking coach

 “I’ve got loads of experience so why bother going through all these hoops.
 I can just run sessions and make a few quid.”

-If you are a BCU coach and operate using your own name, e.g. Derek Hairon Kayak Coaching, your BCU membership insurance covers you up to a set income level.
+If you are a BC coach and operate using your own name, e.g. Derek Hairon Kayak Coaching, your BC membership insurance covers you up to a set income level.
 Operate under a trading name, e.g. Jersey Kayak Adventures, and you need a separate outdoor activity insurance policy.

-I’ve coached paddlers, who were holding down a full time job, from novice to Level 1 coach within 6 months.
+I’ve coached paddlers, who were holding down a full time job, from novice to Paddlesport Instructor within 6 months.

 Family and relationships

-Remember you will often be working at weekends and when most people are on holiday.
-This is something worth considering especially if you end up working as a freelance coach who is often away for home.
+Remember you will often be working on weekends and when most people are on holiday.
+This is something worth considering especially if you end up working as a freelance coach who is often away from home.
+This can be tough on relationships.

 Other skills to be a good kayak coach